Jb799/Wasmpot/README.md

 - Docker and Firecracker installed.
 - Elasticsearch and Kibana setup for log analysis.
 - Proxmox and Rancher configured for virtualization and cluster management.
-- Firecracker as VMM to host our containers (services)

 **Instructions:**
 1. **Setup Kubernetes Cluster:**